Computer Networks (Revision 7)

 COMP 347 consists of the following units:

-- Unit 0: Introduction to the Course
+- Unit 0: Orientation

-- Unit 1: Introduction to Computer Networks, the Internet and the World Wide Web
+- Unit 1: Introduction to Computer Networks, the Internet, and the World Wide Web

 - Unit 2: Application Layer and Network Applications